Unifying Summary Statistic Selection for Approximate Bayesian Computation: Related work and connections with expected posterior entropy

-\citet{Nunes2010} proposed choosing a subset of summaries $t$ by minimising the conditional posterior entropy (CPE) $\entropy\braces{\posterior{\theta\mid t\parentheses{y}}}$ given a particular observed dataset $y$.
-They ran rejection ABC for different subsets of summaries and evaluated the CPE using a nearest-neighbour estimator \citep{Singh2003}.
+\citet{Nunes2010} proposed choosing a subset of summaries $t$ by minimizing the conditional posterior entropy (CPE) $\entropy\braces{\posterior{\theta\mid t\parentheses{y}}}$ given data $y$.
+They ran rejection ABC for different subsets of summaries and evaluated the CPE using a nearest-neighbor estimator \citep{Singh2003}.
 The proposal is appealing because low-entropy posteriors give precise parameter estimates.

-However, it implicitly assumes that the data we \emph{have} observed are the only data that could \emph{ever} be observed--similar to the non-parametric bootstrap.
-When the maximum likelihood estimate of the parameters lies in the tail of the prior distribution, the CPE $\entropy\braces{\posterior{\theta\mid y}}$ can be larger than the prior entropy $\entropy\braces{\prior{\theta}}$ because the posterior is a ``compromise'' between prior and likelihood \citep{Blum2013}.
+However, it implicitly assumes that the data we \emph{have} observed are the only data that could \emph{ever} be observed, similar to the non-parametric bootstrap.
+More formally, the weighting is $q(z)=\delta\parentheses{z-y}$ as in \cref{sec:approximate-sufficiency}, and the instance-level loss functional is the entropy of the summary posterior, \ie $\ell=\entropy{\posterior{\theta\mid t(z)}}$.
+When the maximum likelihood estimate of the parameters lies in the tail of the prior distribution, the CPE $\entropy\braces{\posterior{\theta\mid y}}$ can be larger than the prior entropy $\entropy\braces{\prior{\theta}}$ because the true posterior is a ``compromise'' between prior and likelihood \citep{Blum2013}.

-We consider a simple example with closed form posterior because it highlights important concepts and intuitively illustrates challenges associated with learning informative summaries.
-Suppose we draw $n=4$ samples $y$ from a zero-mean normal distribution with precision (inverse variance) $\theta$ which we would like to infer.
-We use a gamma distribution prior for $\theta$ because it is the conjugate prior for a normal likelihood with known mean.
-The distribution is parameterised by a shape or concentration parameter $a$ and inverse scale or rate parameter $b$.
-We use $b=1$ throughout such that the prior mean is $a$.
+We consider a simple example with closed form posterior because it illustrates important concepts and challenges associated with learning summaries.
+Suppose we draw $n=4$ samples $y$ from a zero-mean normal distribution with unknown precision (inverse variance) $\theta$.
+We use a gamma prior for $\theta$ because it is the conjugate prior for a normal likelihood with known mean.
+The distribution is parameterized by a shape parameter $a$ and rate parameter $b$.
+We use $b=1$ such that the prior mean is $a$.
 More formally,

 where $i\in\braces{1,\ldots,n}$.
 The closed-form posterior is